There is no restriction on what structural timber products are used for house framing. Use engineered, softwood or hardwood products as usual.

 Sustainably produced wood can offer environmental and practical advantages in comfortable, affordable designs that meet AS 3959.
 A range of prevention strategies has been developed, aimed at diminishing the risk of ember, radiant heat and even flame damage.

 Roofing is the critical element in appropriate construction in a bushfire prone area, and several studies have been completed to provide a guideline as to most appropriate roofing material and style.

 This section contains the following resources:

-- Building with timber in bushfire-prone areas - this design guide has been written to help architects, designers, builders and owners to understand the Construction of Building in bushfire prone areas Standard AS 3959 and in particular what construction requirement is required for traditional building methods using timber for each Bushfire Attack Level (BAL).
+Building with timber in bushfire-prone areas - this Technical Design Guide #04 has been written to help architects, designers, builders and owners to understand the Construction of Building in bushfire prone areas Standard AS 3959 and in particular what construction requirement is required for traditional building methods using timber for each Bushfire Attack Level (BAL).

 The WoodSolutions Bushfire Calculator V2.1 is an online (not downloadable) design tool from WoodSolutions to assist building designers, builders, regulators and home owners in determining the relevant Bushfire Attack Level (BAL) for a specific building site.